Naba-cloud/project-cli/README.md

 Features
 Enhanced Folder Structure: Extends basic project setups with additional folders and configurations for scalability and maintainability.
-Supports Multiple Frameworks: Works with popular JavaScript frameworks like React, Next.js, Node.js, Express, NestJS, Vue, and Angular.
+Supports Multiple Frameworks: Works with popular JavaScript frameworks like React, Node.js, Vue and more are in progress.
 Customizable: Easily extend or modify the generated structure to fit your specific project needs.
 Professional Best Practices: Implements industry-standard practices for organizing files and code.